davecb/Play-it-Again-Sam/cmd/mkLoadTestFiles/mkLoadTestFiles.md

 ## FILES
-The input and output files are identical, of the form
+The input files are the same as those used by runLoadTest, of the form
 ```csv
 #yyy-mm-dd hh:mm:ss latency xfertime thinktime bytes url rc op
 2017-09-21 08:15:07.270 0 0 0 0 /zaphod-beeblebrox.jpg 200 GET
 ```
 As an input, only the url and the file size are significant.
 The url is concatenated to the prefix provide on the command-line and used as the